-Where companies stated they were looking to hire, their primary focus was on content marketing, social media, SEO and video.
+Where companies stated they were looking to hire, their primary focus was on content marketing, social media, SEO, and video.
 These hiring patterns show clients continuing to seek communications partners with digital communications skillsets.

-A third (33%) of respondents said that is it either somewhat difficult or very difficult to find agencies.
+A third (33%) of respondents said that it is either somewhat difficult or very difficult to find agencies.
 Another third (34%) said it was neither easy or difficult.
 Only 33% said it was somewhat or very easy to find agencies.

 At a time when many businesses are looking for specialist capabilities, finding the firm with the right skillset isn’t a simple task.
 There may be thousands of agencies and consultants, but finding the right firm or individual for a specific corporate or business unit need is a challenge for many.